lpmi-13/kubernetes-the-hard-way-hetzner/docs/11-pod-network-routes.md

 Essentially, we want a pod in each worker node to be able to find a pod in another worker node.
 So in case of a pod on worker-0 communicating with a pod on worker-1, the route is something like the following:

 - pod on worker-0 has a CIDR range of 10.200.0.0/24 (from the kubelet config on that node).
-It needs to know that for contacting a pod in CIDR range 10.200.1.0/24 (a different subnet), it can use the worker-1 node as a gateway.
+It needs to know that for contacting a pod in CIDR range 10.200.1.0/24 (a different subnet), it can route through the worker-1 node.

 - we want to add a route like the following: